HectorCastelli/website/src/content/project/computiny.md

 ---
-name: "Computiny"
+title: "Computiny"
 status: "abandoned"
 ---
 A set of [micronaut](https://micronaut.io/) libraries that integrate microservices, with auto-discovery and self-generating UI.